Gateway Grants - Apply

 For Local Trust Grants scroll to the bottom of the page

 Gateway Grants for Churches, Chapels and Meeting Houses

-The Gateway Grant Programme offers grants to churches ranging between £3,000 and £10,000 towards developing a church building project.
+The Gateway Grant Programme is now open to offer grants to churches ranging between £3,000 and £10,000 towards:

 Eligibility criteria for churches